okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 You can now create the external service code that resides on your third-party site (in this example, the Glitch.com site).
 The third-party site receives and responds to the SAML assertion inline hook call from Okta.
 The responses to the SAML assertion inline hook call can customize the SAML assertion in multiple ways, including adding or replacing elements of the assertion.
 In this example code, a new claim is added to the assertion.
 For further information on the SAML assertion commands object and how you can modify the assertion, see the [SAML assertion inline hook reference](/docs/reference/saml-hook) documentation.

-Copy (re-mix) the Glitch.com project code, [Okta SAML assertion inline hook example](https://glitch.com/edit/#!/okta-inlinehook-samlhook), to run the scenario right away.
+Copy (remix) the Glitch.com project code, [Okta SAML assertion inline hook example](https://glitch.com/edit/#!/okta-inlinehook-samlhook), to run the scenario right away.
 Skip to the [Activate and enable the SAML assertion inline hook](#activate-and-enable-the-saml-assertion-inline-hook) section to configure the SAML inline hook.

 >**Note:** Ensure that you modify the project code's data store with a user that belongs to your org.

-If you'd like to create the external service yourself, use the following sections that detail the portion of code that parses the SAML assertion inline hook call, checks the data store, and then responds to Okta.
+You might want to create the external service yourself.
+If so, use the following sections that detail the code that parses the SAML assertion inline hook call, checks the data store, and then responds to Okta.

 ### Parse the SAML assertion inline hook

 The external service in this scenario requires code to handle the SAML assertion inline hook request from the Okta org.
-Use the Glitch example to either build or copy the code (re-mix on Glitch) that parses the SAML assertion inline hook call.
+Use the Glitch example to either build or copy the code (remix on Glitch) that parses the SAML assertion inline hook call.

 > **Note:** Make sure to have the required default code and packages in your Glitch project.
 See [Common Hook set-up steps](/docs/guides/common-hook-set-up-steps).